-The compensation paid to Mr. Robu reflected in the summary compensation table was provided pursuant to an employment agreement entered into with HOV Global Services Limited, dated April 23, 2010, pursuant to which Mr. Robu serves as President, EMEA.
+Vitalie Robu.
+HOV Global Services Limited is party to an employment agreement with Mr. Robu, dated April 23, 2010, pursuant to which Mr. Robu served as President, EMEA.
 The employment agreement provides for an indefinite term.
-During 2023, Mr. Robu received an annual base salary of \$285,643, and pursuant to the employment agreement, is entitled to annual increases in his base salary by the greater of (i) ten percent (10%) of his base salary ("Adjustment Percentage"), and (ii) the annual consumer price index of inflation published by the Office for National Statistics of the United Kingdom as of the end of the monthly period following the respective commencement date anniversary, provided that the Company may in its absolute discretion change the Adjustment Percentage, provided, however that the Adjustment Percentage may not be less than the consumer price index.
+Mr. Robu currently receives an annual base salary of \$285,643, and pursuant to the employment agreement, is entitled to annual increases in his base salary by the greater of (i) ten percent (10%) of his base salary ("Adjustment Percentage"), and (ii) the annual consumer price index of inflation published by the Office for National Statistics of the United Kingdom as of the end of the monthly period following the respective commencement date anniversary, provided that the Company may in its absolute discretion change the Adjustment Percentage, provided, however that the Adjustment Percentage may not be less than the consumer price index.
 He also receives an annual bonus determined at the discretion of the board of directors of Exela Technologies, currently with a target of 100% of his base salary, and the use of a company car with an associated allowance of \$8,626.
 The employment agreement also provides that Mr. Robu will be eligible to participate in the HOV Global Services Limited's private medical health insurance, travel insurance, and, at the expense of the HOV Global Services Limited, a life insurance plan.
 The severance provisions contained in Mr. Robu's employment agreement are described below under "- Potential Payments Upon Termination or Change in Control."
-Mr. Robu's employment agreement also contains restrictive covenants, including customary confidentiality and invention assignment covenants, as well as a non-competition covenant that applies during the term of employment and a covenant not to make use of the Company's confidential information for personal purposes or on behalf of any other company during the term of employment
+Mr. Robu's employment agreement also contains restrictive covenants, including customary confidentiality and invention assignment covenants, as well as a non-competition covenant that applies during the term of employment and a covenant not to make use of the Company's confidential information for personal purposes or on behalf of any other company during the term of employment and at all times thereafter.